Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Problem Statement and Preliminaries

-which holds as an identity, not merely as an upper bound.
-This is the defining feature of the OLF framework: the Lyapunov decay is enforced exactly, and the convergence profile is selected by the user through the choice of~$\sigma$.
+Direct substitution confirms $\dot{V} = -\sigma(V, t)$ exactly, which is the defining feature of the OLF framework: the Lyapunov decay is enforced as an identity, not merely as an upper bound, and the convergence profile is selected by the user through the choice of~$\sigma$.

 The feedback law~\eqref{eq:olf_feedback} is well-defined provided $\nabla_{\bx} V \neq \mathbf{0}$ whenever $V > 0$; if $\nabla_{\bx} V = \mathbf{0}$ at a point where $V > 0$, the gain becomes singular, and the feedback law breaks down.
 The design challenge is to construct a Lyapunov function $V$ whose zero set coincides with $\cX^*$ and whose gradient does not vanish prematurely, that is, a function that distinguishes saddle points from local minima at the level of both its zero set and its gradient.